EG-A-S/PublicIntegrationExamples/README.md

 # EG Retail Integration Examples

-This repo contains various example implementations and patterns for accessing EG Retail APIs
+This repo contains various example implementations and patterns for accessing EG Retail APIs.

 Refer to our main documentation site https://docs.egretail.cloud for details.